 She wrote over two dozen books on meditation and the Buddha's teaching in English and German.
 In 1988, her book Being Nobody, Going Nowhere, received the Christmas Humphreys Memorial Award.
-Her other English language books include When the Iron Eagle Flies, Who is My-Self, Be an Island, Visible Here and Now and Come and See for Yourself: The Buddhist Path to Happiness.
+Her other English language books include When the Iron Eagle Flies, Who is My-Self, Be an Island, Visible Here and Now, Come and See for Yourself: The Buddhist Path to Happiness and The Path to Peace: A Buddhist Guide to Cultivating Loving-Kindness.
 Some of her writings are available on-line at Access to Insight and her book All of Us, consisting of 12 dhamma talks, is available at Allspirit.
 Some of her writings are available as eBooks for the Kindle, Nook, etc: All of Us, Meditating on No-Self and To Be Seen Here and Now.
 Also available on-line is A Dhamma Talk on Metta by her.
 Over 400 High Quality English Language MP3s of Dhamma Talks by Ven.
 Ayya Khema are now on-line for free download, as is the streaming audio of a talk on the 1st and 2nd Jhanas.
 Her autobiography, I Give You My Life, is a wonderful adventure story sprinkled with nuggets of spiritual wisdom.

 Ayya Khema passed away on 2 November, 1997, at home at Buddha-Haus, in Germany.
 Buddha-Haus continues to teach retreats in German in Ayya Khema's tradition.
 Please visit their website at http://www.buddha-haus.de/.
 You can e-mail Buddha Haus at firstname.lastname@example.org.

-Once a year, Cloud Mountain Retreat Center offers a month long meditation course with the instructions and dhamma talks from video tapes of Ven.
+For many years, Cloud Mountain Retreat Center offered a month long meditation course with the instructions and dhamma talks from video tapes of Ven.
 Ayya Khema recorded during two of her last English language meditation courses.

 Transcriptions of a number of her inspiring Loving-Kindness Meditations meditations are available on-line.